Social Calibration: Building An Emotional Connection With Others

 Pay attention to the person's body language

-If the person faces away from you when you start talking to them, they’re signaling that they don’t really want to be talking to you.
+If the person faces away from you when you start talking to them, they’re signaling that they don’t want to talk to you.
 If they appear confident while smiling and laughing, it’s probably a good sign to continue the conversation.
-Otherwise, if the person is a bit tense, maybe ease off a little bit and take a softer approach.
-What is their body language telling you?

 Reading the set and setting

-Every place has a collective energy, and it’s just as important to calibrate with that energy, as it is to the energy of a single person.
-You can recognize this as the vibe of a place, and understand what is appropriate within that environment.
+Every place has a collective energy, and it’s just as important to calibrate with that energy as it is to the energy of any person.
+You can recognize this collective energy as the vibe of a place, and the vibe sets the tone of the environment.

 Think about the common purpose that people go to any given place.
 Do people go to celebrate?
 Do they go to work or study?
 Do they go there to worship, or perhaps mourn?
 Maybe they go to just relax a little where they don’t want to be disturbed.
 Maybe they wouldn’t be there if they didn’t want to meet people.
 See how the setting changes things?